Longstanding partnerships recognized at ceremony

-Nebraska Governor Jim Pillen and Col. Mark Howard, 55th Wing commander, sign a memorandum pledging to continue building stronger ties in their respective communities.
-Local, state and federally elected officials joined with the Bellevue, Omaha and Sarpy County chambers to commemorate their longstanding partnerships with leaders from Offutt Air Force Base, Neb., Feb.
+Local, state and federally elected officials joined with the Bellevue, Omaha and Sarpy County chambers to commemorate their longstanding partnerships with leaders from Offutt Air Force Base during a ceremony Feb.
 9, 2024.

-(U.S Air Force photo by Chad Watkins)
+The local leaders signed a community partnership memorandum, which was mostly a symbolic gesture that highlights the past, while pledging to continue working together to build upon what is already established.

+“It’s incredibly important that we all have extraordinary gratefulness in our hearts for one another and our relationships,” said Nebraska Gov. Jim Pillen.

 |Date Taken: